Tuesday, March 31, 2009

 I don't think I told you last weekend that we figured out the issue with my new cordless mouse.
 It only acts up when Nettl and I are doing our individual computer stuff sitting together on the bed.

-We have the same make o' mouse, you see, and if they can see each other, mine goes all schitzo and starts running around in circles with his tail up.
-We've thus decided that mine is a boy mouse and hers is a girl and as long as we don't let them know the other is nearby, mine behaves quite well.
+We have the same make o' mouse and if they can see each other, mine goes all schitzo and starts running around in circles with his tail up.
+We've thus decided that mine is a boy mouse and hers is a girl, and as long as we don't let them know the other is nearby, mine behaves quite respectably.

 Good Morning, Good MORning!*